afsc-assessments/ebswp_2023/doc/EBSpollock.md

 ### Catch patterns
 The \"A-season\" for directed EBS pollock fishing opens on January 20th and fishing typically extends into early-mid April.
 During this season the fishery targets pre-spawning pollock and produces pollock roe that, under optimal conditions, can comprise over 4\% of the catch in weight.
-The second, or
+The summer, or
 \"B-season\" presently opens on June 10th and fishing extends through noon on November 1st.
 The A-season fishery concentrates primarily north and west of Unimak Island depending on ice conditions and fish distribution.
 There has